jakobevangelista/migration-sample-final/README.md

 #### Wrapping your application with &lt;ClerkMigrationTool>

 To seamlessly transition your users from NextAuth to Clerk without any downtime, you have to wrap the &lt;ClerkMigrationTool> around your application in a template.ts file in the root component and export the endpoint that the trickle wrapper calls along with some helper functions the endpoint needs.
 You can read more about what template.ts does [here](https://nextjs.org/docs/app/api-reference/file-conventions/template).

-We have the wrapper made for you.
-You just need to import it, create a template.ts folder inside the root of your `app` directory, or `src` if you are using that, and wrap your app in it.

 You need to pass a prop to the &lt;ClerkMigrationTool> component which is the url of the endpoint you will create in the next step which is called `/api/clerk-migrate`.